-Organizing a medicine cabinet can seem incredibly useless.
-Things keep piling up, and, if your medicine cabinet is anything like mine, it’s your only real storage for your bathroom.
-I have to make sure our medicine cabinet is always organized, or things start to make their way to the counter.
+I bet organizing your medicine cabinet isn’t on the top of your to-do list, but I’m here to tell you why it should be!
+If your medicine cabinet is anything like mine, it’s your only real storage in your bathroom.
+That’s why I have to make sure our medicine cabinet is always organized, or things start to make their way to the counter.
 When that happens,I know it is time to get things organized!
 We have very little counter space, so I like to keep the counters as clear as possible.
 When it is time to organize, I always follow these 8 tips for organizing a medicine cabinet.

-1. Don’t Store Medicine In The Bathroom
+1. Don’t Store Medicine in the Medicine Cabinet

-2. Use Cups To Store Smaller Items
+2. Use Cups to Store Smaller Items

-3. Keep Most Frequently Used Items On Low Shelves
+3. Keep Most Frequently Used Items on Low Shelves

 Items such as toothpaste, razors, contact solution, and make-up brushes should be stored on lower shelves allowing for easy access.
 Items you use less often should be stored on shelves higher up in the medicine cabinet.
 I keep all of my husband’s razors and my contacts on the very low shelf.
 My deodorant, hair products, and contact solution are on a shelf that I can easily access.

-4. Only Store Items You Use Regularly
+4. Only Store Items You Use Regularly in the Medicine Cabinet

-5. Attach Hooks Inside Medicine Cabinet To Create Additional Storage
+5. Attach Hooks Inside Medicine Cabinet to Create Additional Storage

-Using hooks, such as 3M Command™ Hooks, to hold your brushes, or toothpaste tubes allows you more room in your medicine cabinet to store other items on the shelves.
+Using hooks, such as 3M Command™ Hooks, to hold your brushes or toothpaste tubes allows you more room in your medicine cabinet to store other items on the shelves.
 You can store these hooks on the door or within your medicine cabinet.
 Our medicine cabinet is not that deep, so storing things on our door is not really an option.
 But when I was living in Chicago, my apartment had a huge medicine cabinet with plenty of room to store things on the door.
 This was a huge space-saver for me, as I was living in a studio apartment with minimal storage.

-6. Utilize The Door
+6. Utilize the Cabinet Door

 7. Adjust The Height Of Shelves

 Take time to adjust the height of the shelves for you specific items and needs.
-Big bottles, need more space on the shelves, so adjust the height accordingly.
+Big bottles need more space on the shelves, so adjust the height accordingly.
 Take your tallest bottle, set it on a shelf, and place another shelf above it, giving you enough room to take the item in and out of the medicine cabinet.
 Then, install the second shelf, so you know you have ample room for your largest items.
 Also, create a smaller shelf to hold smaller items like toothpaste, razors, etc.

-8. Clean Regularly
+8. Clean the Medicine Cabinet Regularly

 Finally, the best tip I have about keeping your medicine cabinet organized, is to clean it often.
 Not just scrub it down, but also go through your stuff that you have in your medicine cabinet and check for expiration dates on things.
-Also, check to see if you are using products.
-For me, I love getting the free samples, so I store them in the medicine cabinet, and weeks go by, and I still haven’t used them.
-When I clean out the medicine cabinet, I throw those items away if I haven’t used them, as they are just taking up space.
+Also, check to see if you are actually using certain products.
+For me, I love getting free samples, so I store them in the medicine cabinet, and weeks go by, and I still haven’t used them.
+When I clean out the medicine cabinet, I throw those items away if I haven’t used them, as they are just taking up valuable space.